Abhishek200416/Skill-seed/README.md

 # Skill-Seed

-Project Skillseed: Nurturing So Skills in Young Minds is a student-led community service initiative focused on equipping school students with essen al so skills such as communica on, leadership, cri cal thinking, and collabora on.
-Acknowledging the gap in tradi onal educa on systems when it comes to holis c personality development, the project combines interac ve workshops with ac vity based learning to create a las ng impact.
-As part of the ini a ve’s future vision, we are also working on developing a user-friendly mobile applica on that will help students learn and prac ce these skills at their own pace.
-The app is planned to include features such as skill-based modules, quizzes, real life scenario simula ons, and progress tracking to ensure con nuous and engaging learning.
+Project Skillseed: Nurturing Soft Skills in Young Minds is a student-led community service initiative focused on equipping school students with essential soft skills such as communication, leadership, critical thinking, and collaboration.
+Acknowledging the gap in traditional education systems when it comes to holistic personality development, the project combines interactive workshops with activity-based learning to create a lasting impact.
+As part of the initiative’s future vision, we are also working on developing a user-friendly mobile application that will help students learn and practice these skills at their own pace.
+The app is planned to include features such as skill-based modules, quizzes, real-life scenario simulations, and progress tracking to ensure continuous and engaging learning.
 Project Skillseed strives to nurture confident, well-rounded individuals ready to face real-world challenges.